-A recent report by Keap and Emergent Research found that the vast majority (94 percent) of small business owners surveyed identify specific financial goals for their business and yet only 65 percent are confident they will achieve them.
+A recent report by Keap and Emergent Research found that the vast majority (94%) of small business owners surveyed identify specific financial goals for their business and yet only 65% are confident they will achieve them.

-This leaves 29 percent of small business owners—that’s nearly one in four—who have set specific financial goals for their business, but who can’t confidently say that they will achieve them.
+This leaves 29% of small business owners—that’s nearly one in four—who have set specific financial goals for their business, but who can’t confidently say that they will achieve them.
 This is where coaches and mentors come in.

 Business coach vs. business mentor: What’s the difference?

 Business mentor: A business mentor, primarily, is relationship-oriented (therefore a long-term commitment) and won’t charge a fee.
 Mentors tend to be concerned about the growth and success of the business owner as an individual.
-Their first role is to listen to the goals, dreams, and challenges of running the business, and to provide wisdom and advice that will shape both the individual business owner, as well as how he/she runs the business.
-The Small Business Administration offers a very strong resource for finding a mentor.
+Their first role is to listen to the goals, dreams, and challenges of running the business, and to provide wisdom and advice that will shape both the individual business owner, as well as how they run the business.

 A mentor really is a must-have for any small business owner who wants to grow and run a successful business, especially given that mentor relationships cost nothing more than the time it takes to meet with them.
 Nonetheless, a mentor is not a substitute for a business coach.
 They each accomplish very different—very necessary—objectives for your business.